 56. Watch a National Football Match

 If your timing works out, see the national team play at the Hasely Crawford Stadium.
 We were lucky enough to be around for World Cup Qualifiers and watched Trinidad and Tobago play both Guatemala and Mexico.
-Be a part of the party scene, listen to the steel pan play, half time performances from big names in Soca music and cheer on the locals.
+Be a part of the party scene, listen to the steel pan play, halftime performances from big names in Soca music and cheer on the locals.
 Wear red to fit right in!
 Tickets can be purchased from any Lotto outlet.

 57. Watch a Cricket Match

 Trinidad is part of the West Indies and as such loves cricket.
-Make sure you head to the Queen’s Park Cricket Club to watch if a match is scheduled during your visit.
-If you really want to experience Trini sport culture at its best, buy tickets for the all-inclusive Trini Posse stand.
+Make sure you head to the Queen's Park Cricket Club to watch if a match is scheduled during your visit.
+If you really want to experience Trini sports culture at its best, buy tickets for the all-inclusive Trini Posse stand.
 Find Trini Posse on Facebook here to know about upcoming events.

 58. Be a Moko Jumbie

 Moko Jumbies are an important character in carnival celebrations.
-These costume clad characters dance around while moving along the street wearing long stilts.
-Watch for ‘Sticks in the Yard’ events on their Facebook page here.
+These costume-clad characters dance around while moving along the street wearing long stilts.
+Watch for 'Sticks in the Yard' events on their Facebook page here.

 Ask any Trini, one of the best things to buy in Trinidad is food!
 It's the perfect cultural experience (and it WILL be an experience) without adding weight to your luggage.

 An absolute must-do in Trinidad is to try doubles.
 These are made from two pieces of fried dough with curried chickpeas (channa) and various sauces.
 Trust me, they are much tastier than they sound!
 Depending on how spicy you like your food, ask for no pepper, slight pepper or plenty pepper.

 Traditionally a breakfast food, doubles can be found any time of day - my favourite is a late-night snack after a few drinks.
 The absolute best place to try doubles is in Curepe.